fpjnijweide/sqills-room-booking/README.md

 a.j.heath@student.utwente.nl so that I add you to the calendar, there is no better way too do this as we cannot share calendars with account like the one given above as they are no apart of the utwente google suite.
 In the case of real deployment at sqills this would not be a problem as all users would be in the same g suite.

+These features will be fully show cased during the final presentation

 You may need to use an incognito window, as you are likley already signed into google.